UK guide • SEO-safe redesign • Practical checklist

 High-impact extras

-• Case studies / portfolio
+• Case studies or portfolio

 • FAQs

-Phase 3: Protect SEO (the most common redesign mistake)
+Phase 3: Protect SEO during the redesign

 Do this